grian32/grpg/texture-packer/README.md

 # texture-packer

-Packs PNG textures into a texture.pak
+Packs PNG textures into a texture.pak, this basically contains a "map" of texture ids to their PNG files.

 Manifest File Format:
 ```